PapaTutuWawa/omemo_dart/README.md

 ## Contributing

+Due to issues with `protobuf`, `omemo_dart` reimplements the Protobuf encoding for the required OMEMO messages.
+As such, `protobuf` is only a dependency for testing that the serialisation and deserialisation of the custom implementation.

 When submitting a PR, please run the linter using `dart analyze` and make sure that all tests still pass using `dart test`.